Philadelphia Off the Beaten Path

 James G. Kaskey Memorial Park

 The James G. Kaskey Memorial Park is an ecological oasis on the campus of the University of Pennsylvania.
-If you didn’t know to look for it, it would be very easy to pass by this nearly secret spot.
-The cascading waterfall and singing birds almost make you forget about the busy city barely a block away.
+If you didn’t know to look for it, it would be very easy to pass by this nearly hidden spot.
+The cascading waterfall and singing birds almost make us forget about the busy city barely a block away.

-The quiet space, which has been here in various forms since 1897, is surrounded by research labs and buildings of the Biology Department.
-Hence the name of the lovely pond at the park’s center—the BioPond.
-Life sciences and art students use the area as part of their studies and plenty of other people come to enjoy the turtles, koi, and variety of wildflowers.
+The quiet space is surrounded by research labs and buildings of the Biology Department.
+Hence, the name of the lovely pond at the park’s center—the BioPond.
+Life sciences and art students use the area as part of their studies, and plenty of other people come to enjoy the turtles, koi, and variety of wildflowers.

 Bok Bar

 There are few better places to appreciate the skyline than from Bok Bar in South Philly.
-This seasonal bar (April to October) occupies a space in the former Bok Vocational High School, which opened in 1938.
+This seasonal bar (April to October) occupies a space in the former Bok Vocational High School.
 Though the school closed years ago, many of its architectural details have been preserved, making it one of the most unique places in the city for a drink with a view and a perfect date night experience.

-Food vendors change monthly at Bok and regularly include some of the city’s best chefs (we’ve had food from Kalaya here more than once).
-They also serve a selection of beer, wine, and cocktails.
+Food vendors change monthly and include some of the city’s best chefs (we’ve had food from Fiore, Kalaya, and Sweet Amalia here) plus a selection of beer, wine, and cocktails.
 There are frequent special events, including drag brunches, rooftop yoga, salsa dancing nights, and more.

 Headhouse Farmers Market

-The Headhouse Farmers Market is one of the best places around for produce, flowers, and artisanal food and is one of the best farmers markets in the city.
-Every Sunday, the market shed fills with vendors from around the region selling their wares in the building whose history dates to 1745.
+The Headhouse Farmers Market is a go-to for produce, flowers, and artisanal food and is one of the best farmers markets in the city.
+Every Sunday, the market shed fills with vendors from around the region in the building whose history dates to 1745.
 Come hungry and ready to shop.

 The Rosenbach

 The Rosenbach Museum & Library is a book lover’s dream.
-This 19th-century townhouse in Rittenhouse features a remarkable collection of rare manuscripts and books.
-From Lewis Carroll’s own copy of Alice in Wonderland to a handwritten manuscript for Ulysses by James Joyce, the museum is filled with treasures.
+From Lewis Carroll’s own copy of Alice in Wonderland to a handwritten manuscript for Ulysses by James Joyce, the museum is filled with rare books and manuscripts.

 Cliveden